When to Surrender in Blackjack?

 Early Surrender

-• Example Scenario: If a player holds a hand totaling 16 and the dealer's upcard is an Ace, opting for early surrender allows the player to forfeit half their bet before the dealer checks for blackjack, thus avoiding a likely loss.
+• Example Scenario: If a player holds a hand totalling 16 and the dealer's upcard is an Ace, opting for early surrender allows the player to forfeit half their bet before the dealer checks for blackjack, thus avoiding a likely loss.

 Late Surrender